 – I am sure two well-worked hours should be enough for students to complete their daily assignments and academic responsibilities as long as there is an effective control and support network from both parents and the teaching team.
 Unsupervised students can easily find themselves exposed to several distractions, which would slow down their daily progress, and the screen time would, without a doubt, increase.
 At home, parents also need to up their tech-savvy skills and take control of their online environments by means of firewalls, parental control, and limit access to certain websites and online services/games during their children’s study time.
 As I mentioned already, this is a collective effort that should bear its fruits with everyone’s attention and commitment – concludes Pantoja.

 There is not a clear recommendation on how long a student should learn online.
 Everything depends on each student’s individual responsibility.
 If they are committed to learning, they will need at least two hours per day to finalize all the online school assignments.
-That is, of course, not counting online classes, which are not obligatory.
+That brings us to 10 hours per week spent on studying not counting online classes.
+Keep in mind that students are not obliged to attend classes, they can only do assignments on the platform.
 As much as teachers, parents should make sure that a child is actually learning while online and not doing something else – like playing video games or browsing the internet.

-The more student is dedicated and finalizes assignments on time, the less time they will spend at online learning.
+The more students are dedicated and finalize assignments on time, they will have fewer hours of study.
 That will leave them with plenty of free time for other activities.
 Ultimately, that is one of the most significant benefits students get at an online school.